szaumoor/ZS_CanIStabYou-Mod/ZS_CanIStabYou/readme.md

 Creatures before game version 2.6 are automatically immune to backstabs, the logic being that if they can see through invisibility, the backstabs cannot trigger as you are effectively not invisible as far as they're concerned.
 This ensures any creatures marked as able to see through invisibility are immune to backstab if playing in game versions 2.6+, where the previously mentioned behavior is not present.

 **Component 301:** No creature can see through invisibility, they must rely on invisibility dispelling like any other

-This removes the ability to see through invisibility completely from the game, at least from creatures initially set up to be able to do that.

 **Component 302:** Dragons cannot see through invisibility, except Abazigal
 **Component 303:** Demons cannot see through invisibility, except Demogorgon
 **Component 304:** Celestials cannot see through invisibility
 **Component 305:** Liches cannot see through invisibility
 **Component 306:** Demiliches cannot see through invisibility
 **Component 307:** The Unseeing Eye cannot see through invisibility
 **Component 308:** Sendai cannot see through invisibility
 **Component 309:** Balthazar cannot see through invisibility
 **Component 310:** Yaga-Shura cannot see through invisibility
 **Component 311:** Amelyssan cannot see through invisibility
 **Component 312:** Abazigal cannot see through invisibility
 **Component 313:** Demogorgon cannot see through invisibility
 **Component 314:** Bhaal's avatars cannot see through invisibility
+**Component 315:** Rune Assassins cannot see through invisibility

 ## Compatibility and issues